Search Programs

 For some aspiring veterinary technicians, attending a campus-based program may not be the most convenient option.
 There may be restrictions on someone’s availability due to familial, time-based, or regional commitments.
 Fortunately, there are currently ten CVTEA-accredited distance-based programs to meet the needs of these students.
 Web-based vet tech programs typically combine online didactic coursework with clinical instruction provided at an approved site under the guidance of a licensed veterinarian.

-Penn Foster of Scottsdale, AZ has an AVMA-accredited distance-based AAS program in veterinary technology boasting dedicated faculty, interactive study materials, affordable tuition, and ample opportunities for hands-on clinical experiences through Banfield and VCA Animal Hospitals.
+Penn Foster has an AVMA-accredited distance-based AAS program in veterinary technology boasting dedicated faculty, interactive study materials, and ample opportunities for hands-on clinical experiences through Banfield, Blue Pearl, and VCA Animal Hospitals.

-Courses in this program include information literacy; veterinary office management; medical mathematics; small and large animal medicine; animal nutrition, reproduction, genetics, and aging; anesthesia for veterinary technicians; surgical nursing for veterinary technicians; clinical parasitology for veterinary technicians; radiography for veterinary technicians; animal anatomy and physiology; and laboratory animal medicine and nursing.
-The program is made up of 73 credits and includes two externships.
+Courses in this program include information literacy, veterinary office management, medical mathematics, small and large animal medicine, animal nutrition, reproduction, genetics, and aging, anesthesia for veterinary technicians, surgical nursing, clinical parasitology, radiography for veterinary technicians, animal anatomy and physiology, and laboratory animal medicine and nursing.
+The program is made up of 68 credits and includes two externships.

 For more information about distance-based vet tech programs, please visit the online veterinary technician programs page.